Screening Tests for Lasso Problems

 This dome, illustrated in Fig.~\ref{fig:smla}, encapsulates information about $\vto_k$ provided by the dual solution of the previous instance.

 In contrast to an open loop design, one can use feedback to adaptively select $N$ and the sequence $\{\lambda_k\}_{k=1}^N$ as the computation proceeds \cite{FCSS2013}.
 This allows the value of $N$ and the sequence $\{\lambda_k\}_{k=1}^N$ to be adapted to each particular instance.
 For some instances, a small value of $N$ is used, for others, a larger value is used.
-This Data-Adaptive Sequential Screening (DASS) scheme has the potential for greater robustness and efficiency over a fixed open loop design.
 One way to see why feedback helps is to examine the diameter of $\DM_k$ in \eqref{eq:domek_nc}.
-For this we use the following proposition from \cite{FCSS2013}.